nengo/nengo-dl/docs/training.rst

     with nengo_dl.Simulator(net, ...) as sim:
         sim.train(objective=my_objective, ...)

-If there are multiple output Probes defined in ``targets`` then the error will be computed for each output individually (using the specified objective).
+If there are multiple output Probes defined in ``targets`` then by default the same objective will be used for all probes.
+This can be overriden by passing a dictionary with the form ``{my_probe0: my_objective0,
+my_probe1: my_objective1, ...}`` for the ``objective``, specifying a different
-Then the error will be averaged across outputs to produce an overall error value.
+objective for each probe.
+In either case, the error will be then averaged across the probes to produce an overall error value.

 Note that :meth:`.Simulator.loss` can be used to check the loss (error) value for a given objective.